darasus/ai-blog/content/5-unexpected-benefits-of-a-plant-based-diet.md

   and minerals in a vegan diet are very useful for maintaining a healthy weight.
   They can also lower your cholesterol levels and decrease your risk of developing cardiovascular disease.
+intro: >-
+  Are you thinking of trying out a plant based diet?
+If so, that’s great!
+A plant based diet is extremely beneficial for your health and can reduce your risk of developing serious diseases such as diabetes and cardiovascular disease.

+  A plant-based diet is one that focuses on plants for your main sources of food.
+This means lots of fruits, vegetables, nuts, seeds and plants like lettuce, onion and garlic.
+In contrast, a diet that focuses on animal-based foods is what most people eat now – lots of red meat, chicken, eggs and dairy products like milk and cheese.

+  A plant based diet has many well-documented benefits including lowering the risk of heart disease and stroke; reducing your risk of developing type 2 diabetes; helping to manage your weight; improving your blood sugar control; reducing your cholesterol levels; preventing certain cancers such as colon cancer; and lowering your risk of dying from any cause.
 ---

 ## 5 Unexpected benefits of a Plant Based Diet